 Since leaving art college I have worked as a freelance wildlife and landscape artist.

 I have aimed to have three or four one man exhibitions each year and have really enjoyed exhibiting at such venues as Birdscapes Gallery, Norfolk and the Wildfowl and Wetlands Trust reserves Slimbridge, Arundel and The Wetland Centre at Barnes.
-An annual exhibition at The West Barn, Bradford on Avon has given me an opportunity to show work based on sketches made in the previous year.
+Annual exhibitions at The West Barn, Bradford on Avon gave me an opportunity to show work based on sketches made in the previous year.
 In time between my own exhibitions I have shown work in joint exhibitions, for example the Cystic Fibrosis Trust exhibitions at Bonhams and Christies, The Wykeham Gallery, Stockbridge and the Society of Wildlife Artists annual exhibition at the Mall Galleries.
 Since 2014 I have exhibited annually in the art marquee at the Birdfair, Rutland Water.
 Today my work is permanently on show at Birdscapes Gallery, Norfolk and Nunnington Galleries.

-I place great importance in observing wildlife and landscape on location and keep extensive sketchbooks packed with ideas for compositions.
-I rarely sell my sketches because these are my most important reference source, but all my paintings are a result of observation made in the field.
-I have found sketching the most enjoyable part of being an artist.
+I place great importance on observing wildlife and landscape on location and keep extensive sketchbooks packed with ideas for compositions.
+I have found field sketching to be the most enjoyable aspect of being an artist.
 There is great excitement from spending time close to wildlife and inevitably this brings some fascinating insights into the behaviour of many species.

 Sketches are often made spontaneously in pencil in my pocket sketch book, which I carry everywhere.
 At other times I set out to sketch with much more equipment including watercolours, larger sketchbooks and my trusty optics- Leica 8X32BA binoculars and Swarovski 65hd scope.

 I love the variety of habitats the British Isles have to offer.
 In early May I camp in the far North West of Scotland.
 I find this area very inspiring for its wildlife and its landscape.
-I am particularly keen to observe Red- throated and Black- throated divers in breeding plumage and spend lots of time sketching both species.
-The area offers spectacular coastal scenery such as Handa Island and the beautiful Balnakeil Bay where last year I sketched Long-tailed Ducks, Red-throated and Great Northern Divers, Whimbrel, Sanderling and Turnstones before producing a series of paintings of the bay itself.
+I am particularly keen to observe red- throated and black- throated divers in breeding plumage and spend lots of time sketching both species.
+The area offers spectacular coastal scenery such as Handa Island and the beautiful Balnakeil Bay where last year I sketched long-tailed ducks, red-throated and great Northern divers, whimbrel, sanderling and turnstones before producing a series of paintings of the bay itself.
 I regularly sketch in Norfolk, the North York Moors, the Yorkshire Dales, North Wales and close to home in Gilling East, North Yorkshire where I live with my wife and two boys.